Xavi says he is 'ready' to manage Barcelona just two months after rejecting job

 In recent years he has moved into management with Qatar Stars League club Al Sadd, where he finished his playing career.

-"I am clear that I want to return to Barcelona, I am very excited," Xavi said in an interview with La Vanguardia.
+"I am clear that I want to return to Barcelona, it gives me a lot of excitement," Xavi said in an interview with La Vanguardia.

 "Now that I have seen myself coaching I think I can bring things to the players.